 Peace out to the LONGEST.
 WEEK.
-E-V-E-R!!
+E-V-E-R!

 Right?
 Ugh!
 I think this might be the first time since I started working four, 10-hour days that it felt like I was working four, 10 hour days.
 Every minute of every day has dragged on and on…and on and on!

-I don’t think I ever told you, but when Ben and I were in Italy we noticed that literally ALL women under the age of – ohhh 60? – have long, luscious, gorgeous flowy hair.
+I don’t think I ever told you, but when Ben and I were in Italy we noticed that nearly ALL women under the age of – ohhh 60? – have long, luscious, gorgeous flowy hair.
 I felt like such an American over there with my bob.
 Alas, I just don’t have the right hair texture to rock long locks.
 Get’s too stringy.

 What’s your hair situation like?